 AIM: Verify the sampling theorem.
+Software Required: Matlab software

 Sampling Theorem:

 A bandlimited signal can be reconstructed exactly if it is sampled at a rate atleast twice the maximum frequency component in it."
 Figure 1 shows a signal g(t) that is bandlimited.